Top family safari holiday ideas & helpful planning tips!

 Family tents available

-Private vehicle means you can safari under your own steam
+A private vehicle means you can safari under your own steam

 Camps very child-friendly